 This is the "loads a private key file" option.
-This option takes an argument string.
-This can be either a file or a PKCS #11 URL load-pubkey option load-certificate option load-ca-privkey option
+This option takes a string argument.
+This can be either a file or a PKCS $\#11~\rm URL$ load-pubkey option load-certificate option load-ca-privkey option

 This is the "loads a public key file" option.
-This option takes an argument string.
+This option takes a string argument.
 This can be either a file or a PKCS #11 URL load-ca-certificate option

 This is the "loads a certificate file" option.
-This option takes an argument string.
-This can be either a file or a PKCS #11 URL to-p12 option
+This option takes a string argument.
+This can be either a file or a PKCS #11 URL password option

 This is the "loads the certificate authority's private key file" option.
-This option takes an argument string.
-This can be either a file or a PKCS #11 URL
+This option takes a string argument.
+This can be either a file or a PKCS #11 URL null-password option

 This is the "loads the certificate authority's certificate file" option.
-This option takes an argument string.
-This can be either a file or a PKCS #11 URL
+This option takes a string argument.
+This can be either a file or a PKCS #11 URL empty-password option